-Roughly one-fourth of social media shares are food related.
-Big brands have understood this and added social media to their marketing mix to generate online engagement and bring more customers through the door at their business locations (especially if you’re a hipster restaurant or a T-shirt printing company, like us).
+Roughly one-fourth of social media shares are food marketing related.
+Big brands have understood this and added social media to their content plan to generate online engagement and bring more customers through the door at their business locations (especially if you’re a hipster restaurant or a T-shirt printing company, like us).

 Virgin Mobile – Social responsibility with Meal for a Meal